 Supplementing with 200–300 mg per day of CoQ10 has been shown to improve sperm concentration, density, and motility in men with infertility.

-CoQ10 is involved in energy production, so it’s a popular supplement amongst athletes and those looking to boost physical performance.
+CoQ10 is involved in energy production, making it a popular supplement among athletes and those looking to boost physical performance.

 Summary: Dosage recommendations for CoQ10 vary depending on individual needs and goals.
-Speak with your doctor to determine the right dose for you.
+Talk with your doctor to determine the right dose for you.

 Side effects of CoQ10

-CoQ10 is generally well tolerated, even at extremely high doses of 1,000 mg daily.
+CoQ10 is generally well tolerated, even at high doses up to 1,000 mg daily.

-However, some people sensitive to the compound may experience side effects like diarrhea, headache, nausea, and skin rashes.
+However, some people sensitive to the compound may experience side effects including:

 CoQ10 supplements can interact with common medications, including blood thinners, antidepressants, and chemotherapy drugs.
 Consult your doctor before taking supplemental CoQ10.

-Additionally, be sure to buy supplements that deliver CoQ10 in the form of ubiquinol, which is the most absorbable.
+Since it’s fat-soluble, CoQ10 is better absorbed when taken with a meal or snack containing fat.
+Additionally, buy supplements that deliver CoQ10 in the form of ubiquinol, which is the most absorbable form.

-Summary: Though CoQ10 is generally well tolerated, some people may experience side effects like nausea, diarrhea, and headaches, especially if taking high doses.
-The supplement may also interact with common medications, so speak to your doctor first.
+Summary: Though CoQ10 is generally well tolerated, some people may experience side effects like nausea, diarrhea, and headaches, especially at high doses.
+The supplement may also interact with certain medications.

 Summary

-Coenzyme Q10 (CoQ10) has been linked to improved aging, exercise performance, heart health, diabetes, fertility, and migraines.
+Coenzyme Q10 (CoQ10) has been linked to improved aging, exercise performance, heart health, diabetes management, fertility, and migraine prevention.
 It may also counteract the adverse effects of statin medications.

 Typically, 90–200 mg of CoQ10 per day is recommended, though some conditions may require higher dosages of 300–600 mg.